 2. Connect the receiver to power, the receiver’s LED will start to flash indicating that it has entered bind mode.

-3. When the receiver’s LED stops flashing the transmitter and receiver have successfully bound.
+3. When the receiver’s LED stops flashing and stays ON, the transmitter and receiver have successfully bound.

 4. Check to make sure that the transmitter and receiver are working as expected, if there are any issues or unexpected operation follow the steps above to bind again.